-Nobody in their right mind would deny how clever, talented, and undeniably influential of a filmmaker Cameron Crowe is (or, judging by how far his Hollywood career plummeted after everyone turned up their noses at the star-studded Aloha, was).
+Nobody in their right mind would say that Cameron Crowe is (or, judging by how far his Hollywood career plummeted after everyone turned up their noses at the star-studded Aloha, always was) terrible at making movies.
 Yet over the years, it seems as though my body has become increasingly allergic to everything and anything he touches.

 There’s really no other way to explain why I practically adored Say Anything… and Almost Famous a while ago, to the point of even writing a gushing review of the latter.
 (Warning: it’s basically just one long, confusing run-on sentence.
 14-year-old me really could’ve used some grammar lessons.)
 Whenever thinking of them now, however, I either draw a mental blank or outright cringe (remember that moment at Famous’s climax where the otherwise-likable protagonist, William Miller, forces a kiss on a near-unconscious girl?
 Remember how Crowe framed this bizarre act as beautifully romantic?).

 So it’s hard not to ponder how I would’ve liked Jerry Maguire if I’d seen it at the right time, but due to an insignificant sex scene that’s obscenely drawn out over—*checks notes*—a whole five seconds (this, along with a light sprinkling of F-bombs here and there, is literally the only thing justifying the R rating; still bold territory for a director whose sensibilities have always been more PG-13 than not), my parents strictly prevented me from going near it until now, when I’m at the ripe old age of 17.
 [NOTE: To avoid confusion, this review was published near the day of my 18th birthday: August 28, 2021.]
 Anyway, it’s not all that great.